-The term "demand" is of Synonyms. much broader import than "debt," and embraces rights of action belonging to the debtor beyond those which could appropriately be called "debts."
+Synonyms.
+The term "demand" is of much broader import than "debt," and embraces rights of action belonging to the debtor beyond those which could appropriately be called "debts."
 In this respect the term "demand" is one of very extensive import.
-In re Denny, 2 Hill (N. Y.) 223.
+2 Hill.
+223.

-The words "debt" and "liability" are not As applied to the pecuniary synonymous. relations of parties, liability is a term of broader significance than debt.
+The words "debt" and "liability" are not synonymous.
+As applied to the pecuniary relations of parties, liability is a term of broader significance than debt.
 The legal acceptation of debt is a sum of money due by certain and express agreement.
 Liability is responsibility; the state of one who is bound in law and justice to do something which may be enforced by action.
 This liability may arise from contracts either express or implied, or in consequence of torts committed.
-McElfresh v.
-Kirkendall, 36 Iowa, 226.
+36 Iowa, 226.

 "Debt" is not exactly synonymous with "duty."
 A debt is a legal liability to pay a specific sum of money; a duty is a legal obligation to perform some act.
-Allen v.
-Dickson, Minor (Ala.)
-120.
+1 Minor, 120.

 In practice.
-The name of a common-law action, which lies to recover a certain specific sum of money, or a sum that can readily be reduced to a certainty.
+The name of a commonlaw action, which lies to recover a certain specific sum of money, or a sum that can readily be reduced to a certainty.
 3 Bl.
 Comm.
 154; 3 Steph.
 Comm.
 461; 1 Tidd.
 Pr.
-3.
+8,

-It is said to lie in the debet and detinet, (when it is stated that the defendant owes and detains,) or in the detinet, (when it is stated merely that he detains.)
-Debt in the detinet for goods differs from detinue, because it is not es-sential in this action, as in detinue, that the specific property in the goods should have been vested in the plaintiff at the time the action is brought.
+It is said to lie in the dehet and detinet, (when this stated that the defendant owes and detains,) or in the detinet, (when it is stated merely that he detains.)
+Debt in the detinet for goods differs from detinue, because it is not essential in this action, as in detinue, that the specific property in the goods should have been vested in the plaintiff at the time the action is brought.
 Dyer, 24b.